ash-project/spark/usage-rules.md

 2. Leverage compile-time processing for validation
 3. Use transformers for complex logic
 4. Test DSLs thoroughly
-5. Provide clear error messages
+5. Provide clear error messages with location information
+6. Use annotation introspection for better debugging
-6. Document your DSLs well
+7. Document your DSLs well